sebington/llm-hf/README.md

 ### Available Models

-**Dynamic Discovery**: When you have an `HF_TOKEN` set, the plugin automatically discovers ~116 models from the Hugging Face API, including:
+The plugin automatically discovers ~116 models from the Hugging Face API (when you have an `HF_TOKEN` set), including:

 - Meta Llama models (various sizes and versions)
 - Mistral and Mixtral models